Have you come across any of these common candle problems?

 Two hours is generally a good burn time.
 But some candles may need up to 4 hours to burn all the way across if they are really big – like a dough bowl candle.
 Regardless of their size, without waiting for a full burn, you can count on a tunnel forming in the wax and shortening the candle’s life.

-#8 Are your candles stuck in a mold?
+Candles stuck in a mold?

 This happened when I tried using vintage ornate metal baking tins as candle molds.
 Luckily, this is one of the few candle problems that is very easy to avoid and fix!

 For starters, don’t fill molds over the fill line, and avoid pouring the wax too hot.
 And make sure you’re using the right candle wax for this type of candle.
-See our candle wax guide for choosing the correct candle wax type.
+See my candle wax guide for choosing the correct candle wax type.

 If you’re reading this now with stuck candles, place them in the fridge to shrink and contract the wax for a few hours.
 Then, tap them out onto a hard surface.

-#9 Seeing jump lines in your candles?
+Seeing jump lines in your candles?

 You’ve got a jump line if you see visible lines on the outside of your candles or through the glass of container candles.
 This can’t be fixed, but it can be avoided.

-#10 Is fragrance oil settling in the bottom of your candle?
+Is fragrance settling in the bottom?

-If fragrance oil is settling to the bottom of your candles, you’ve definitely got the wrong fragrance load for your wax type.
+If fragrance oil is settling to the bottom of your candles, you’ve definitely got the wrong fragrance load for your wax type!
 Use our fragrance load calculator to determine the correct amount before you make candles.

-#11 Why are my candles not smooth on top?
+Why are my candles not smooth on top?

 Uneven surfaces and bubbles are one of the most common candle problems.
 It frequently occurs when air escapes from the top surface of wax or water mixes with the wax.